voidnologo/SuperDungeonSlaughterEX/README.md

    - **Damage Potions** - Throw at monsters (25%, 50%, or 100% of monster HP)
    - **Quality Tiers** - Minor (test tube 🧪), Normal (flask ⚗️), Major (large container 🏺)
    - **Flavors** - Damage potions come in Fire, Acid, Lightning, Poison, Frost, Arcane, Shadow, and Radiant
+5. **Boss Encounters**:
+   - **Every 10 Levels** - Face a powerful boss at levels 10, 20, 30, etc.
+   - **Epic Battles** - Bosses have ~3.5x HP and ~1.75x damage of regular monsters
+   - **Visual Distinction** - Red pulsing border and special combat messages
+   - **Full Heal** - Your HP is restored to maximum upon boss victory
+   - **Guaranteed Reward** - Choose between a Major Healing or Major Damage potion
+   - **Floor Progression** - Each boss defeated advances you to the next floor
-5. **Leveling Up** - Kill N monsters at level N to advance (e.g., 3 kills at level 3)
+6. **Leveling Up** - Kill N monsters at level N to advance (e.g., 3 kills at level 3)
-6. **Game Over** - When your hero dies, view your final statistics and compare your score on the leaderboard
+7. **Game Over** - When your hero dies, view your final statistics and compare your score on the leaderboard

 ## Testing